blackulous/blackulous/README.md

 ### Statistics • Trade Analytics • Data Visualization

 I'm a Statistics graduate with a minor in Mathematics from Rutgers University–New Brunswick, passionate about the intersection of data, design, and international trade.
-Currently, I'm learning HTML, CSS, JavaScript, and D3.js to build custom web-based data experiences.
-I work as a Customs Brokerage Agent at Expeditors, supporting import operations, customs compliance, and process improvement, while preparing for the U.S. Customs Broker License Examination.
+I work as a Customs Brokerage Agent at Expeditors, supporting import operations, customs compliance, and AI implementation, while preparing for the U.S. Customs Broker License Examination.

 My Interest Areas Include: